webix-hub/docs/data/desktop/data_binding.md

 In case of two and more component synced to one datasource (either a visible component or [non-visible dataCollection](desktop/nonui_objects.md)), it seems nice to **synchronize user operations** as well.

 For instance, if an item is selected in one of components, the same item should be selected in the synced one.
-This is easily done programmatically.
+This is easily done using API.

-Take for instance we have a [dataview](desktop/dataview.md) and [datatable](datatable/index.md), both synced with the same dataCollection.
+Let's assume that we have a [dataview](desktop/dataview.md) and [datatable](datatable/index.md) both synced with the same dataCollection.

 ~~~js
 var data = new webix.DataCollection({